Who We Are

 Sabrina L. Burress.
-MA, Resident in Counseling • Co-founder, Executive Director
+MA, Resident in Counseling •

 Charles F. Shepard, LPC, NCC • Co-founder, Clinical Director

 Since arriving in the Shenandoah Valley in 2009, I have worked with adults, adolescents, and children individually and in family therapy.
-I earned a Master of Arts degree in Marriage and Family Therapy and Counseling from Reformed Theological Seminary in Jackson, MS, and I spent my first 7 1/2 years as a resident in counseling and professional counselor learning Structural Family Therapy in the style of Dr. Salvador Minuchin from Drs.
+After earning a Master of Arts degree in Marriage and Family Therapy and Counseling from Reformed Theological Seminary in Jackson, MS, I spent his first 7 1/2 years as a resident in counseling and professional counselor learning Structural Family Therapy in the style of Dr. Salvador Minuchin from Drs.
 Steve Greenstein, David Waters, and Gretchen Wilhelm.
 I apply my training in family-systems, attachment, and behavioral theory to my work with individuals and families affected by a variety of mental health-related concerns.
 I am particularly interested in helping individuals and families who are dealing with issues specific to LGBTQQIA identity.

 Beyond the counseling room, I also provide clinical supervision for counselors in training and post-graduate residents in counseling.
 I have taught counseling-related courses at the undergraduate and graduate levels at James Madison University, Eastern Mennonite University, and Mary Baldwin University.
 You can read more about services I provide and my approach here.

 ARROW’s volunteers and student staff team are a vital part of our day to day functions.
 From Graduate Student assistants to Licensed clinical social worker volunteers, our team helps us on our mission to deliver mental health resources to Staunton and beyond.